jshenabc/NYC-DOE-wxO-Bootcamp/Labs/lab_instructions.md

 ![alt text](../Screenshots/configureconnection.png)

 5. Fill in the following fields, you can leave the other fields as is.
-Then, scroll down to select **Team credentials** as the credential type, click **Next** to continue:
+Then, scroll down to select **Team credentials** as the credential type, then scroll down to the **Credential type** section:

    | Field | Value |
    |---|---|